 'use server'

-at the top of an async function body, it signals that the function can be invoked by client-side code, making a network request to the server with serialized arguments.
+The 'use server' directive allows server-side functions to be callable from the client side, marking them as Server Actions.
+By placing 'use server' at the top of an async function body, it signals that the function can be invoked by client-side code, making a network request to the server with serialized arguments.

 Example of form Action

-is to handle form submissions.
+A common use case for 'use server' is to handle form submissions.
 For instance, a form that allows users to sign up for a newsletter could call a server action to add the email address to a database.

 tsx